JohnyzHub/EJB3x/README.md

                                         If the transaction not available a new transaction will be created.

                     Mandatory -         Business method should be executed inside a transaction context.
-                                        If the transaction does not available an <b>exception</b> will be raised.
+                                        If the transaction does not available an exception will be raised.

                     Requires_New -      Business method will always be executed inside a new transaction.
                                         The current transaction (if exist) will be temporarily suspended